Alaska Airlines Unaccompanied Minors

 - Your child must have reached their 5th birthday to travel alone with Alaska Airlines.

 - Children ages 5 to 7 years can only travel on nonstop or direct flights.

 - Unaccompanied minors between 8 to 12 ages will not be allowed to book connecting or transferring flights.

 - For children ages 13 to 17 years, it is optional to fly on nonstop or direct flights or book connecting flights.

 If you still have any queries related to the Alaska Unaccompanied Policies, connect with one of the representatives of Alaska Airlines.

 What are the Age Requirements for Alaska Unaccompanied Minors?

-  However, your child must be of 6 years to fly alone on Alaska Airlines as an unaccompanied minor.
+However, your child must be 6 years old to fly alone on Alaska Airlines as an unaccompanied minor.
 It is mandatory to bring the flier age proof so you can check in hassle-free at the airport.
 If you are looking ahead to get more info on age requirements for unaccompanied minors, contact the airline or visit the official website.